-The Director of Clinical Education and the rotation site must be notified regarding absences for any reason.
-All absences are excused first and foremost by the Director of Clinical Education, regardless of preceptor approval.
-The DCE reserves the right to not approve absences and to receive written proof of absences.
-Please contact the DCE by email to obtain permission for scheduled absences and then upload all Rotation Absence Forms (see Appendix D) signed by the preceptor to the following Dropbox link - Absence Reports - https://www.dropbox.com/request/OfNgBNrwxqRSvR8YyK20
+The Clinical Mentor and the rotation site must be notified whenever the student is absent from the rotation site for any reason.
+All absences are excused first and foremost by the Clinical Mentor, regardless of preceptor approval.
+The Clinical Mentor reserves the right to not approve absences and to receive written proof of absences.
+Please contact your Clinical Mentor by email to obtain permission for scheduled absences and attach a signed Rotation Absence Form (See Appendices to facilitate this).